Table of Contents

 Income verification may also be an issue, as some workplaces may not give out this information.
 Hence, it’s good to have recent pay stubs and bank statements handy.

-So, how long does a background check for an apartment take?
-Ideally, not be more than one week, but if there are any inaccuracies in the form or the landlord cannot reach referees, it might drag on for several weeks.
+The time it takes to get a background check for an apartment is ideally no more than one week.
+But if there are any inaccuracies in the form or the landlord cannot reach referees, it might drag on for several weeks.

 Tips To Pass & Expedite Rental Apartment Background Checks